 AGC limits and levels are presented in decibels (dB).

-The AGC ratio (AGClimit / AGC-level) largely depends on the meter size and application (operating pressure, amount of CO2, control valve nearby, etc.).
-A high AGC ratio is preferred.
+The AGC ratio (AGC-limit / AGC-level) largely depends on the meter size and application (operating pressure, amount of CO2, control valve nearby, etc.).
+It is preferred a high AGC ratio.